arachid1/delivery_duration/README.md

 I conducted a thorough data analysis in the data_analysis notebook under jobs.<br/>
 It contains all types of plots revealing exciting insights.<br/>
-One can also find a summary of validation and test results at the bottom of the notebook along with h5 model locations, my drift analysis and more.
+One can also find a summary of validation and test results at the bottom of the notebook along with h5 model locations, my drift analysis and more. <br/>
+my best single test job results should be found in prediction/cache/final_predict_7/0/results.txt